danillittle/danillittle/README.md

 <h1 align="center">Hi 👋, I'm Danil Little</h1>
 <h3 align="center">A frontend developer from Russia</h3>

-- 🌱 I’m currently learning **android development, kotlin**

 - 📫 How to reach me **danilminh@gmail.com**

-- 📄 Know about my experiences **react, javascript, html, scss, Docker** and other things
+- 📄 Know about my experiences **react, javascript, html, css, Docker** and other things

 - ⚡ Fun fact **javascript 💩 but I 💗 it**